 Alongside his management role, Matt is still an active practitioner working with the dairy farmers of West Sussex and Surrey.
 He is a director of the Surrey Agricultural Society and honorary lecturer at the University of Surrey.
 Most importantly, he is Dad to Henry, Rosie and Aoife (and can be found most weekends on the side-lines of hockey pitches across the SE) and husband to his long suffering wife Sharon!

-After graduating from the University of Liverpool Vet School with an intercalated Masters degree from the Royal (Dick) School of Veterinary Studies, Stacey worked in practice.
+After graduating from the University of Liverpool Vet School with an intercalated Master’s degree from the Royal (Dick) School of Veterinary Studies, Stacey worked in practice.
 In 2011, Stacey embarked on a PhD at Harper Adams University focusing on dairy herd health planning.
-During her PhD, Stacey became passionate about knowledge transfer and now works at The Webinar Vet which provides CPD for the veterinary industry.
+During her PhD, Stacey became passionate about knowledge transfer and worked at The Webinar Vet before taking on the role of Head of Learning and Development at the British Veterinary Nursing Association.

 Michael Appleby BSc PhD is a scientist specialising in behaviour, husbandry and welfare of farm animals.
 Publications include Animal Welfare (2011) and nine other books as author/editor, and Mike has lectured in more than 30 countries.
 From 2001 he worked for The Humane Society of the United States, then for World Animal Protection, based in London.
 Dr Appleby was on the Farm Animal Welfare Committee until 2016.
 He is Visiting Professor at Plymouth University and Scotland’s Rural College, and Honorary Fellow of Edinburgh University and the International Society for Applied Ethology.
 In 2017 he was awarded an OBE for services to animal welfare.